How Much Deposit to Buy a House in Perth? Realistic Numbers for 2026

 Separate from the stamp duty concession is the First Home Owner Grant (FHOG), a one-off $10,000 payment.
 The catch is that it is for new homes only: building, buying off the plan, or a substantially renovated property.
 Buy an established house and you do not get it.

-For homes south of the 26th parallel (which covers Perth and the south-west), the property value cap is currently $750,000.
-The same 7 May 2026 package lifts this to $800,000, but — like the duty thresholds — that change commences with the package, expected from around 28 July 2026, so until then $750,000 applies.
+For homes south of the 26th parallel (which covers Perth and the south-west), the property value cap is $800,000.
+That cap was lifted from $750,000 by the 7 May 2026 package and applies now, to transactions with a commencement date on or after 7 May 2026 (unlike the duty threshold changes, which do not commence until around 28 July 2026).
 North of the 26th parallel the cap is $1,000,000.

 Do not confuse the grant with the stamp duty break.
 They are two different things, and you can potentially get both on an eligible new build.
 The full WA picture, including how to apply, is on our WA grants page.